wimpysworld/obs-studio-portable/README.md

 - [Original obs-gphoto 0.3.0](https://github.com/Atterratio/obs-gphoto) - unmaintained and doesn't build against current OBS.
   - [Forked obs-gphoto 0.4.0](https://github.com/adlerweb/obs-gphoto) - unmaintained, updated for imagemagick7, I was using this with OBS 27.
-  - [Forked obs-gphoto 0.3.0](https://github.com/mika314/obs-gphoto) - look like build system updates to work with OBS 28, but I haven't tested it.
+  - [Forked obs-gphoto [0.3.0](https://github.com/mika314/obs-gphoto) - looks like build-system updates to work with OBS 28, but I haven't tested it.
-  - [Forked obs-gphoto 0.3.0](https://github.com/christophehenry/obs-gphoto) - looks like build system and code updates to work with OBS 29, but I haven't tested it.
+  - [Forked obs-gphoto 0.3.0](https://github.com/christophehenry/obs-gphoto) - looks like build-system and code updates to work with OBS 29, but I haven't tested it.

 ### Additional plugins